Krack777/SpotiMover/README.md

 ## Important Notes

 - This script modifies your playlist.
 Use with caution.
+Make a copy of playlist before running it
 - Only works with playlists you own.
 - The flag track is searched by partial name match (case-insensitive).